Last updated on November 12, 2025

 Reserving the Staples

-But then we have Legacy.
 Collectors were outraged that WotC had devalued a bunch of their expensive cards by creating their first big reprint sets back in 1996: Chronicles and Fourth Edition.
 In response to the backlash, Wizards entered into an agreement that they would never reprint certain cards again.
 We call that list of cards the Reserved List.

-And unfortunately for Legacy, it has many of the format’s key players including all ten of the original dual lands, Lion's Eye Diamond, Mox Diamond, and the absurdly expensive Gaea's Cradle and The Tabernacle at Pendrell Vale.
-Without fear of ever seeing a reprint that could tank their value, collectors and players alike can invest in these cards knowing that it's very unlikely they’ll ever significantly drop in value.
-And thanks to a number of factors in the last five years, we’ve seen their prices soar ever higher.
-I remember buying a set of Mox Diamonds back in 2014 for about $100.
-They’re now about $2,500.
+And unfortunately for Legacy, it has many of the formatโ€™s key players including all 10 of the original dual lands, Lion's Eye Diamond, Mox Diamond, and the absurdly expensive Gaea's Cradle and The Tabernacle at Pendrell Vale.
+Each is a member of the top 100 most expensive club.
+Without fear of ever seeing a reprint that could tank their value, collectors and players alike have a sense that they'll never significantly drop in value.

-While a deck costing around $1,000 could be a feasible target for quite a few people, $5,000 to $10,000 just isn’t.
-And it’s hard for many to justify such an extravagant expense with support for Legacy tournaments dwindling.
-While WotC could choose to abolish the Reserved List, that’s an entirely different can of worms that I don’t want to get into here.
+While a deck costing around $1,000 could be a feasible target for quite a few people, $5,000 to $10,000 just isnโ€™t.
+And itโ€™s hard for many to justify such an extravagant expense with support for Legacy tournaments dwindling.
+While WotC could choose to abolish the Reserved List, thatโ€™s an entirely different can of worms.

 How to Get Into Legacy